Cyclic sieving phenomena for trees and tree-rooted maps: Trees with given vertex degrees under -rotation

 For proving non-negativity of the coefficients, we start again by recalling that $q$-multinomial coefficients are reciprocal and unimodal polynomials, and hence

 is a reciprocal and unimodal polynomial in~$q$.
 It is of degree~$E$, say, where an explicit formula for~$E$ could be given, which however is irrelevant.
-It follows that for $i \le \cl{E/2}$ the coefficient of $q^i$ in
+It follows that the coefficient of~$q^i$ in

-is non-negative, and therefore the same must be true in {the series} \beq \frac {[\de n_\de]_q} {[n_\de]_q}\frac {1} {1-q^{n}} \times(1-q) _q, \eeq {because $[\de n_\de]_q/ {[n_\de]_q}=1+q^{n_\de}+ \cdots+ q^{(\de-1)n_\de}$ is a polynomial with non-negative coefficients.} However, we know from above that the last expression is a polynomial.
+is non-negative for $0\le i\le\cl{E/2}$.
+Therefore the same must be true for the series \beq \frac {[\de n_\de]_q} {[n_\de]_q}\frac {1} {1-q^{n}} \times(1-q) _q, \eeq because $[\de n_\de]_q/ {[n_\de]_q}=1+q^{n_\de}+ \cdots+ q^{(\de-1)n_\de}$ is a polynomial with non-negative coefficients.
+However, we know from above that the last expression is a polynomial.
 The degree of this polynomial is $E-n+1+n_\de(\de-1)\le E$, because $(\de-1) n_\de \le n-1$.
 (Indeed, this is obvious if $\de=1$, and if $\de\ge 2$, it follows from~\eqref{tree-cond} that $(\de-2)n_\de \le -2+n_1 \le -2+(n+1-n_\de)$, which gives the desired result.)
-We know that the first half of the coefficients of~\eqref{series_de} are non-negative.
+We know that at least the first half of the coefficients of~\eqref{series_de} are non-negative.
 It is obviously a reciprocal polynomial.
 Hence the other coefficients of the polynomial must be non-negative as well.

 This completes the proof of the lemma. \end{proof}